Ed Chen

 Navigating Stakeholder Disagreement

-• Legal vs. UX Trade-offs: When Legal required adding 47 disclosure fields (ASIC/FCA compliance), data showed 73% drop-off.
-Proposed tabbed architecture β€” Legal initially rejected.
+• Legal vs. UX Trade-offs: When Legal required adding 47 disclosure fields to onboarding (ASIC/FCA compliance), data showed 73% drop-off.
+Proposed tabbed information architecture with error prevention gates — Legal initially rejected.
 Built interactive prototype demonstrating all fields visible within 2 clicks.
-After 3-week negotiation with C-suite mediation, Legal approved.
+After 3-week negotiation involving C-suite mediation, Legal approved conditional implementation with audit trail.

 RESEARCH PROCESS